 The five bedrooms, each with its own bath, all make use of similar elements. - platform beds, large hanging plants, built-in furniture and thick carpeting that climbs partway up the walls.
 Though different color schemes are used in each room, certain elements are repeated from room to room: flowered velvet with a Chinese flavor that is used to upholster the bedroom doors, for example, and woven blinds of rich earth tones that shield the windows.

 The master bedroom "Roberta Cardeaux's special hideaway" suggests a champagne cocktail come to life.
 Plush carpeting of pale gold covers both the floor and wall base and several pieces of furniture.
 A round bed with a quilted spread of peach and persimmon is heaped with pillows, as is a nearby seating area.
-An overhead television is built into the ceiling, and another TV sits on the dressing table of the 300-square-foot master bath.
+An overhead television is built into the ceiling, and another fake rolex TV sits on the dressing table of the 300-square-foot master bath.
 Mrs. Cardeaux likes the bathroom TV best; she can watch it and do her hair at the same time.

 From the master bedroom one can see the 100-foot oak framed by the main entrance.
 The roots go so deep, and the tree stands so close to the house, it was necessary to cantilever the base of the entrance to save the tree.